Symbolic Models and Control of Discrete-Time Piecewise Affine Systems: An Approximate Simulation Approach: Sequences of Symbolic Models

-Note that since sets $\mathcal{X}_{i}$ are bounded then $\Gran(\mathbb{A}_{M}(\Sigma))$ and $\Gran(\mathbb{S}(\Sigma))$ cannot be infinite.
-Function $\Gran$ provides a measure of the "granularity" of the symbolic system (i.e. how finer is the covering of the set $\mathcal{X}$), in the regard of (the only) states producing spurious transitions.
-The following result provides an upper bound to the distance between the PWA system $\Sigma$ and the proposed symbolic systems.
+We point out that in general, even if an exact bisimulation of a given PWA system $\Sigma$ exists, there is no guarantee it can be found by the recursive equations in (\ref{Eli}); this is because in general $\Split_{\lambda}$ does not satisfy the reachability properties of $\Sigma$.
+On the other hand, as we shall show in the sequel, the splitting operator is a key element to prove the convergence properties of the sequence $\mathbb{A}_{M}(\Sigma)$.
+We now proceed with a step further by providing a quantification of the accuracy of the approximation scheme that we propose.
+Define $\Gran(\mathbb{A}_{M}(\Sigma))=\max_{X_{M}^{j}\in \mathbb{X}_{M}}\Diam(X_{M}^{j})$.
+Function $\Gran$ provides a measure of the "granularity" of the symbolic system $\mathbb{A}_{M}(\Sigma)$ (i.e. how fine is the covering of the set $\mathcal{X}$).
+The following result provides an upper bound to the distance between the PWA system $\Sigma$ and the abstraction $\mathbb{A}_{M}(\Sigma)$.